What is money and what is consumption?

 Most of the people tell me “I don’t even know what I am consuming.
 I have no time to check the background of everything I am consuming.”

-Let’s analyse the meaning of this: I don’t have time to check on my consuming.
+Let’s analyze the meaning of this: I don’t have time to check on my consumption.

 We live because we eat, drink and sleep.
-We live because we are consuming.
+We live because we are consuming these three essentials.
 But we don’t have time for checking where the food or the water are from, nor what textiles we sleep in.
-We do not have the time, because we have to work harder, better, faster to earn more money with which we consume things we don't really care about where they are from and how they have been made.
+We do not have the time, because we have to work harder, better, faster to earn more money, with which we consume more things, we don't really care about where they are from and how they have been made.

 We don’t trade tomatoes against capsicum anymore.
 Because we don‘t have tomatoes to trade.
 We don’t grow them.
 We work to make money to buy them.
 We use money to make any trade easier.
 Money translates everything in the world.
 Money became the language in the world everyone is able to speak.
-Since the rendition of services even the 'talking' of people has a certain value – actually this is even quite a high trademark.
+Since the rendition of services even the 'talking' of people has a certain money-value.
+Actually, communication is even quite a high trademark.

-So we spent money on things, which keep us alive, but we have no time to care about them, because we are busy working for a system, to make more money, which puts us in a position to buy more of these goods we don’t care about - the only thing we care about in this regard is the price we pay for it.
+So, we spend money on things, that keep us alive.
+Yet, we have no time to care about them, because we are busy working for a system to make more money in order to buy more of these goods we don’t care about - the only thing we care about in this regard is the price we pay for the goods we consume.

-We care more for the money than for an actual good, although money actually is just a way of translating a value of an actual good.
+We care more for the money than for an actual good, although money is just a way of translating a value of an actual good.
 Money is just a tool, a transmitter, but certainly it grew into a product. - A product you can’t eat, drink or sleep on.

-At the weekend I was invited at this party in Coolmühle, Brandenburg, Germany.
-It is a former holiday camp used by the Nazis and the GDR after both of the systems failed the original owner got it back and failed in working together with the staff because of difficulties between the staff from the East and the owner of the western-Germany.
+This weekend I was invited to this party in Coolmühle, Brandenburg, Germany.
+It is a former holiday camp used by the Nazis and later by the GDR.
+After both of the systems failed, the original owner got it back and failed in working together with the staff, because of cultural difficulties between the staff from the East and the owner from West-Germany.

-Today a group of forty people from Berlin brought the area and live and work there.
+Today a group of around fourty people from Berlin bought the estate and live and work there.
 They don’t pay rent, they don’t have many rules and most of them don’t have a lot of money.

-Actually you could sum up with “people there live with less”.
+Actually you could sum it up with “people there live with less”.

-But it is not true.
-In their view they have so much more.
+But living with less is not completely true.
+In their view (and also in mine) they have so much more!
 They have big old trees, vegetables and sheep on their property, a clean lake in front of the house, freedom of creativity, more nature, less people.
 Coming back to my tomato example: They have no people telling them the value of their tomatoes.
 They determine the value themselves.

 Maybe money made it too easy for us.

 We want an easy life.
-We decide not-to-know.
+We decide not to know.
 We want to trust in prices, advertising and not worry about every detail about production, added-value we don’t see right away.
 It is too hard, to many steps to think of.
 And if this resulted in not consuming, we might not be able to consume anything after all.
-That unconsciousness gives a lot of power to a system: Everybody just fulfils his own part and trusts the others with 'the rest'.
-Deciding not-to-know more.
-Consuming more, worry less.
+That unconsciousness gives a lot of power to a system: Everybody just fulfils his or her own part and trusts the others concerning “the rest”.
+Deciding not to know more.
+Consume more, worry less.

-This scenario was kept for the last 50 years and we translated everything into money.
+This scenario was kept for the last 50 years in fashion industries and we translated everything into money.
 The language we all speak.